Editor's Note: Welcome to the first installment of "Operational Trust", a new series

 The next shift goes further.

 Emerging AI agents will not simply help customers research telecom services.
 They will increasingly participate in the evaluation itself.
-Agents will compare plans, inspect APIs, evaluate implementation requirements, analyze contract terms, review provisioning workflows, validate pricing logic, and eventually complete portions of the purchasing process on behalf of users and businesses.
+Agents may compare providers, inspect APIs, evaluate onboarding requirements, analyze pricing structures, review provisioning workflows, validate compatibility with existing systems, and eventually complete portions of the purchasing process on behalf of users and businesses.

 What Changes in the Agentic Web?